-The Federal Graduate PLUS Loan is a non-need based loan, with a fixed interest rate of 7.21%.
+The Federal Graduate PLUS Loan is a non-need based loan.
 The federal government does not pay interest for you while you are in school.
 You may choose to make interest payments while in school, or have them deferred until you begin repayment.
-The principal balance of your loan is deferred while you are enrolled at least half-time, however, there is no grace period for the Graduate PLUS loan, so you will enter repayment immediately upon graduation or dropping below half time.
+The principal balance of your loan is deferred while you are enrolled at least half-time, however, there is no grace period for the Graduate PLUS loan, so you will enter repayment immediately upon graduation or dropping below half time although you have the option to defer the start of repayment for six months.
 Interest is normally capitalized when entering repayment, thus avoiding the accumulation of compound interest while you are enrolled.
 There is no aggregate loan limit; however, your eligibility for this loan is dependent upon your cost of attendance as certified by the Office of Student Financial Services.